Pratik280/pratik280.github.io/src/content/blog/03-setting-up-your-react-native-development-environment-on-linux-a-comprehensive-guide/index.md

 #### Adding JAVA_HOME environment variable in bashrc.

-To add the JAVA_HOME environment variable, we'll need to edit the .bashrc file, which is a hidden file located in the home directory.
+To add the JAVA_HOME environment variable, edit the .bashrc file located in the home directory (which is a hidden file).
+Simply copy and paste the following content to add the JAVA_HOME variable in .bashrc.

 - for arch and arch based linux distros.